 Healthcare was undoubtedly the industry most affected by the COVID-19 pandemic.
-Hospitals, health systems, physician practices and other medical groups faced numerous challenges, both financially and operationally.
+Hospitals, health systems, physician practices and other medical groups faced numerous financial and operational challenges.
 Patient volume fell by an average of 60 percent, emergency department (ED) visits declined 42 percent and outpatient services were down 7.2 percent.

 In addition to markedly increasing their use of telehealth, healthcare providers across the United States were required to comply with various state-level COVID-19 executive orders for medical and surgical procedures.
 They had to allow for additional time to sanitize facilities between patients, reduce the number of patients in waiting rooms and other clinical areas, screen patients and staff members for COVID-19 exposure, adhere to social distancing guidelines when possible and prioritize scheduling of at-risk patients.